joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 })
 ```

-`Add this endpoint to your project and test it out with Insomnia!`
+`Add this endpoint to your project and test it out with Postman!`

 ## Route Naming Conventions